aurelia/aurelia.github.io-old/_harp/get-started.md

 Because we want to leverage Gulp for build automation, we'll need to create a configuration file for that and install the build-related packages.
 We've put together a really nice starter build file for you, so you should just [download that from here](https://raw.githubusercontent.com/aurelia/skeleton-navigation/master/gulpfile.js) and drop it inside _navigation-app_.
 You should also [download our default package manifest](https://raw.githubusercontent.com/aurelia/skeleton-navigation/master/package.json).
 This contains the list of modules we want to install.
 If you've used npm or Gulp before, this should be familar to you.

-With these two files in place, let's run some commands.
+With these files in place, let's run some commands.

 1. Open a console and change your directory to _navigation-app_.